PhP-Pj/wpdev/wp-content/themes/wptp/README.md

 ## Widgets

-It is best to add widget trough the dashboard but to appear in the dasboard we need to define at least one zone for the widget and register it in functions.php.
+It is best to add widget trough the dashboard but to appear in the dashboard we need to define at least one zone for the widget and register it in functions.php.

 ```